allkods/blog-easy/README.md

 });
 ```
-> Middleware for this is same as getting single blog post ( you just need to change client side `type` property to `edit` while initializing )
+> Middleware for this is same as getting single blog post ( you just need to change client side `type` property to `edit` while using [blog-easy-client](https://github.com/allkods/blog-easy-client) )

 > You can implement your own function or middleware to allow editing only if user is logged in or is admin